 Hook your bass boat to the best selling pickup truck in America- the Ford F-150.
-And, Long-Lewis Ford is boat haulin' head-quarters for the Shoals area.
+And, Long-Lewis Ford is boat haulin' headquarters for the Shoals area.
 Troll on in.
 You won't have to fish around for the best prices and trucks around.
-Stop by, give us a call or visit our website to find out what we have for hauling bass.
-You could make the best catch of your life.